themadgnomeking/themadgnomeking/README.md

 - 👋 Hi, I’m @themadgnomeking
 - 👀 I’m interested in a wide range of projects and languages.
 Presently I'm
-- 🌱 I’m currently learning laravel framework and in turn PHP, CSS, HTML, and Javascript
+- 🌱 I’m currently learning python and will expand into other languages as I need.
 - 💞️ I’m looking to collaborate on any project at this point to help better my skills
 - 📫 How to reach me ...